ggcarrots/django-carrots/source/django_in_action.rst

     You just installed Django's auth system, which means you don't have any superusers defined.
-    Would you like to create one now? (yes/no): yes Username (leave blank to use 'admin'): admin
-    Email address: admin@example.com
+    Would you like to create one now? (yes/no): yes Username (leave blank to use 'fasola'): fasola Email address: admin@example.com
     Password:
     Password (again):